Dart-Code/Website/_docs/settings.md

 There are several settings for enabling logging of various services used by Dart Code.
 For more information about setting these up and troubleshooting please see [Enabling Logging](/docs/logging/).
 Each of these settings takes a file path and the containing folder must have already been created.

+## dart.extensionLogFile

+This enables a low-traffic log file for basic extension and editor issues.
+For more information on capturing logs, see [Extension Logging](/docs/logging/#extension).

 ## dart.analyzerInstrumentationLogFile

 This enables very detailed logging in the analysis server that may be useful when trying to diagnose analysis server issues.
 For more information on capturing logs, see [Analyzer Instrumentation Logging](/docs/logging/#analyzer-instrumentation).